IPE Curriculum

 Collage of people talking inside and outside

-The Interprofessional Education (IPE) Program develops, administers and evaluates the longitudinal interprofessional education curriculum for all health professions students on the CU Anschutz Medical Campus.
+The Interprofessional Education (IPE) Program develops, administers and evaluates the longitudinal interprofessional education curriculum for the health professions students on the CU Anschutz Medical Campus.

 The IPE Program brings students together to learn and practice skills during their preclinical and clinical training.

-The IPE Program consists of 3 components: classroom team paced learning, simulation experiences at the Center for Assessing Professional Excellence (CAPE), and practicum experiences at clinical sites.
+IPE at Anschutz consists of 3 components: classroom team paced learning, simulation experiences at the Center for Assessing Professional Excellence (CAPE), and practicum experiences at clinical sites.

-AMC graduates will be competent to participate as members of a collaborative interprofessional workforce.
+The curriculum aims to prepare AMC graduates to be competent to participate as members of a collaborative interprofessional workforce.